l-koehler/converter/README.md

     int execSystem to work with the CMD or make it use git bash/WSL.
   * The compiling is already more complicated than a simple Makefile.
     I do not know if qmake and moc work on Windows.
+  * The conversion with LibreOffice (soffice) uses /tmp/, which is specified
+    by POSIX and not a thing on Windows.

 #### How to Use (on GNU/Linux):